jawa-23/GRIT-Challenge/README.md

 ---
 ## 2. Data
 ### Data Description
-The dataset is based on **Codeforces Competitive History from Kaggle**.
-Multiple preprocessing steps were applied to tailor it to the graph structure and the GRIT challenge.
+The data is derived from the *Codeforces Competitive History Dataset on Kaggle* and was preprocessed through multiple steps to tailor it to the graph structure and the GRIT challenge.

 Each snapshot corresponds to a single contest:
 - Nodes represent a subset of participating contestants.